Tianwen-1: International collaborations

 The Austrian Research Promotion Agency (FFG) aided in the development of a magnetometer installed on the Tianwen-1 orbiter.
 The Space Research Institute of the Austrian Academy of Sciences in Graz has confirmed the group's contribution to the Tianwen-1 magnetometer and helped with the calibration of the flight instrument.

 While the Tianwen-1 orbiter will dispense commands to the Zhurong rover, the Mars Express orbiter of the European Space Agency could serve as a backup.

-Reactions

-Chinese President and General Secretary of the Communist Party Xi Jinping stated in response to the landing:

-Thomas Zurbuchen, NASA Associate Administrator of US, tweeted his congratulations:

-Dmitry Rogozin, Director General of Roscosmos of Russia, praised China's successful mission:

-The European Space Agency tweeted their congratulations: